3DCoded/3MS/docs/configuration/macros.md

 ```

 ### GET_3MS_SETTINGS
-Dispalys the configuration for the 3MS.
+Displays the configuration for the 3MS.

 **Example Usage**
 ```